lewagon/dotfiles/01-Ruby/02-Flow-Array/TEACHERS.md

 - Be careful with **branch order**
 - **More specific** to **less specific**

-what's wrong with this program:
+What's wrong with this program, let's fix it:

 ```ruby
 hour = Time.now.hour